-Each successful candidate will work on one research project within one of the goal areas listed below.
-A research project may comprise multiple tasks designed to contribute toward the attainment of that Greenest City Action Team’s long-term goal.
-The focus of this year’s Scholars Program is on the following goals and research questions.
-Click on the research question for full project description:
+Each successful candidate will work on one project within one of the goal areas listed below.
+A project may comprise multiple tasks designed to contribute toward the attainment of that Greenest City Action Team’s long-term goal.
+The focus of this year’s Scholars Program is on the following goals and projects.
+Click on the project title for full project description.

-Goal#1: Secure Vancouver’s international reputation as a Mecca of green enterprise (2 projects)
+Goal: Green Economy.
+Secure Vancouver’s international reputation as a Mecca of green enterprise.

-Goal#4: Make walking, cycling and public transit preferred transportation options (2 projects)
+Goal: Green Transportation.
+Make walking, cycling and public transit preferred transportation options.

-Goal#6: Vancouver residents enjoy incomparable access to green spaces, including the world’s most spectacular urban forest.
-(2 projects)
+Goal: Access to Nature.
+Vancouver residents enjoy incomparable access to green spaces, including the world’s most spectacular urban forest.

-Goal#8: Vancouver will have the best drinking water of any city in the world (1 project)
+Goal: Clean Water.
+Vancouver will have the best drinking water of any city in the world

 Goal: Vancouver will become a global leader in urban food systems

 For more information on the goals and progress of Vancouver’s Greenest City 2020 Action Plan, see:

 - Attend an orientation day with the city at City Hall in May 2014.